serranoio/bachatorial/docs/guide/resources.md

 # Bachata Resources

 Find out where to dance **bachata** in the bay area!
 Events are mainly posted on Eventbrite by organizers with instagram pages.
 Facebook is for losers.
+* This is only for dancing bachata, not for other dance styles.

 ## Weekly Classes
 ### [Baychata Sensual Academy](https://www.baychatasensual.com/bachata-academy/)